chjj/vanilla/README.md

 time(ms) or `Date` that was passed in.
 If the client sent an `If-Modified-Since` header equivalent to the time passed into `res.modified`, it will automatically break out of the handler via `res.halt`, calling `res.halt(304)`, in turn responding with a `304 Not Modified`.

-There is also a `res.etag` counterpart for ETags.
+(There is a `res.etag` counterpart for ETags.)

+There is also a `res.cache` function which sets the `Cache-Control` header.
+To be documented.

 ## Mounting and virtual hosting: